How to Use Aluminum Bakeware SafelyUpdated: February 20, 2017Green Living

 Watch out for store bought pie crusts that come in aluminum pie pans too.
 While there is nothing wrong with baking your pie in a decent quality pie crust from the healthfood store, it becomes a problem when you cut that pie with a metal knife which scratches the aluminum pie pan underneath the food!
 I’ve been to many a potluck where I wouldn’t eat a piece of pie in an aluminum pie crust pan that had been cut with a metal knife!

 One last word of caution – watch out for ice cream machines.
 My Cuisinart ice cream machine has an aluminum interior as do many other models.
-Again, this is fine and safe as long as you don’t use a metal spoon to scrape out the last bits of ice cream that get stuck to the sides!
+Again, this is fine and safe as long as you don’t use a metal spoon to scrape out the last bits of homemade ice cream that get stuck to the sides!
 A small wooden spatula or spoon works great here and will not scratch that aluminum in the least.

 Make Sure to Ditch Aluminum Cookware Though!